mariohernandez/mariohernandezio/src/blog/vitejs.md

 ### Updating Storybook's Preview

-There are several ways in which we can make Storybook aware of our styles.
-We could import each component's stylesheet into its own ***.stories.js** file, but this could result in some components with multiple sub-components having several css imports.
-In addition, this is not an automated system which means we need to manually import stylesheets as we create them.
+There are several ways in which we can make Storybook aware of our styles and javascript.
+We could import each component's stylesheet  and javascript into each ***.stories.js** file, but this could result in some components with multiple sub-components having several CSS and JS imports.
+In addition, this is not an automated system which means we need to manually do imports as they become available.
 The approach we are going to take is importing the stylesheets we created above into Storybook's preview system.
 This provides a couple of advantages:

 * The component's *.stories.js files are clean without any css imports as all CSS will already be available to Storybook.
 * As we add new components with individual stylesheets, these stylesheets will automatically be recognized by Storybook since we are using **@import-glob**.